SpaceODY/STS-Locations/README.md

-# Edwards-Airforce-Base
+# STS Locations
-BETA
+(Previously known as Edwards AFB)

-Newest version includes:
+Mod includes:
-- Fixed Spawner
-- Rescaled base
+- Edwards Air Force base in greater detail
-- Texture packed inside

-Plans:
-- Add smaller buildings
+- Vandenberg in greater detail
+- Launch complex 6 in Vandenberg and runways at Edwards